Arlington Transit

-ART is operated by First Transit and currently operates 81 buses.
-ART provides a fixed-route bus service within Arlington County on sixteen routes and carries almost three million passengers annually.
-As part of the Arlington Initiative to Reduce Emission project (AIRE), the entire ART bus fleet runs on clean-burning Compressed Natural Gas in order to be environmentally friendly in Arlington County.
+ART is operated under contract by Transdev, previously First Transit, and currently operates 82 buses.
+ART provides a fixed-route bus service within Arlington County on fourteen routes and carries almost three million passengers annually.
+As part of the Arlington Initiative to Reduce Emission project (AIRE), the ART bus fleet uses clean-burning compressed natural gas and battery electric buses in order to be environmentally friendly in Arlington County.
 ART's purpose is to supplement the regional rail and bus service provided by the Washington Metropolitan Area Transit Authority (WMATA), providing local bus service, and connecting to neighborhoods, businesses, and departments within Arlington County.

 History

 Before ART's inception, WMATA was the only transit agency that served Arlington County, providing both bus and rail service.
 Some Metrobus routes served the neighborhoods of Arlington County, connecting them to the Metrorail system.
 In November 1998, the Arlington County board created the ART service, as part of their effort to improve transportation in the county.
 ART's first route served Crystal City, while other routes were still operated by Metrobus.

 On September 7, 2003, a new service was started along Columbia Pike, known as Pike Ride.
 It was first operated by Metrobus and served by the 16 line, heading to Pentagon Station.
 On April 7, 2003, ART began providing Pike Ride routes by introducing ART Route 41.
 Route 41 started serving points west of South Glebe Road, including the neighborhood of Arlington Mill.
 Service was then increased with ART routes 74 and 75.
 Route 74 provided service to the eastern portion of the area, and the neighborhoods of Arlington Village and Arlington View.
 Route 75 served the neighborhood of Arlington Mill, along with Route 41.
 ART Route 73 was also part of the Pike Ride system, which served the eastern portion of Columbia Pike, along with Route 74, and the neighborhood of Arlington Heights.
 Route 73 was discontinued on September 30, 2005, due to low ridership.

 In 2006, ART began increasing service, both by acquiring Metrobus routes and by bringing service to more neighborhoods.
 Metrobus Route 24P was the first route to be converted to ART, as Route 42.
 In 2009, route 42 was expanded to full week service, replacing the 24P.
 The GEORGE bus system was originally operated by Metrobus, until the City of Falls Church transferred operations to ART.
 This bus system served as a feeder to Metrorail stations at the east and west ends of the city.
 The GEORGE service was ultimately suspended in 2010 due to budget constraints.